-The standard process of setting up a Wholly Foreign Owned Enterprise takes 60 days with 2 main sections of activities: pre-registration and post-registration.
+The standard process of setting up a Wholly Foreign-Owned Enterprise takes 60 days with 2 main sections of activities: pre-registration and post-registration.

 Pre-registration requires the submission of a number of business-related documents including passport copies of individual investors or notarized documents of the controlling entity.

-Post-registration requires companies to formally register with a number of Chinese government agencies using the Business License issued by local Administration for Industry & Commerce.
+Post-registration requires companies to formally register with a number of Chinese government agencies using the Business License issued by the local Administration for Industry & Commerce.

 There are two main types of Joint Ventures available in China: